halobase/one/README.md

 # one

-One - a customizable homepage generator.
+A hybrid customizable blog platform.